1. Are ELI students required to live in campus dormitories?

 - It’s convenient.
 You are already on campus and can walk to class, to the cafeteria, the post office, the library, the Payne Center, the football stadium, and anywhere else you need to get to.
 A bicycle is useful, but you don’t have to have any “wheels” to get around campus.

 - It’s economical.
 Minimal furnishings are provided, and utilities are included in the cost.
-Each air-conditioned room has 2 closets, 2 study desks, 2 chairs, a telephone outlet, a cable tv outlet, a small refrigerator, and a microwave oven.
-Shared bathroom facilities are located on-the-hall.
-All you must bring are your clothes, bed linens, bath linens, and your personal belongings.
+Each air-conditioned bedroom has 2 beds, 2 closets, 2 study desks, 2 chairs, a telephone outlet, a cable tv outlet, a small refrigerator, and a microwave oven.
+Three bedrooms share one bathroom in a suite.
+You must bring your clothes, bed linens, bath linens, and your personal belongings.

 - There is no kitchen to take care of.
 All dorm residents are required to purchase a mealplan.
 The Fresh Food Company takes care of all the shopping, cooking, and dishwashing.
 You just show up to eat!
 [For more information about The Fresh Food Company, click here.]